 - Three-toed sloths have a small tail.
 Their front legs are longer than the rear ones

 - Three-toed sloths have a short neck and small eyes

 - Three-toed sloths have a mild temperament, which makes them easier to capture for pets.
 They are now on the endangered species list.

-With the steady encroachment by man and machine into the rain forests of South America, the sloths, like many other tropical rain forest creatures, are in danger.
+With the steady encroachment by man and machine into the rainforests of South America, the sloths, like many other tropical rainforest creatures, are endangered.